lukso-network/docs/docs/learn/expert-guides/set-token-metadata-on-deploy.md

 }
 ```

-Afterwards, the script is ready to be deployed:
+Afterwards, you are able to run the deployment script:

 ```bash
 npx hardhat --network luksoTestnet run scripts/deployTokenWithMetadataAsUP.ts